-Substitute Bill No. 2 introduces comprehensive regulations for the use of artificial intelligence (AI) systems in Connecticut, particularly focusing on high-risk AI technologies to prevent algorithmic discrimination.
-The bill defines key terms such as "algorithmic discrimination" and "high-risk artificial intelligence system," and mandates that developers, integrators, and deployers of such systems exercise reasonable care to protect consumers.
-Developers are required to provide detailed documentation about their AI systems, including known risks of discrimination, while integrators must enter binding contracts with developers and disclose their AI usage on public platforms.
-Deployers are tasked with conducting impact assessments and maintaining risk management policies, ensuring transparency in AI interactions with consumers.
-The bill also establishes a rebuttable presumption of reasonable care for compliant developers and outlines specific exemptions for certain technologies.
+Substitute Bill No. 2 introduces comprehensive regulations for the development, integration, and deployment of high-risk artificial intelligence (AI) systems in Connecticut, with a focus on preventing algorithmic discrimination.
+The bill defines key terms such as "algorithmic discrimination" and "high-risk artificial intelligence system," and mandates that developers, integrators, and deployers exercise reasonable care to protect consumers from discriminatory practices.
+Developers are required to provide detailed documentation regarding their AI systems, including known risks, while integrators must enter binding contracts with developers and disclose their use of high-risk AI systems.
+Deployers are tasked with conducting impact assessments and maintaining risk management policies, ensuring transparency and accountability in AI interactions with consumers.

 Statutes affected: